 - 4 garlic cloves, thinly sliced

 - 1 shallot, thinly sliced

 - 1 small Fresno chile, seeds and ribs removed, thinly sliced (optional)

 - White rice and fresh basil for serving

 - Press excess moisture out of the tofu using either paper towels or a kitchen towel.
 Slice into 1 inch cubes and place in a large bowl.
 Toss with cornstarch until tofu is well coated.

 - Combine soy sauce, sugar, black pepper, and ginger in a small bowl or glass measuring cup; stir with a whisk.
 Set aside.

 - Heat 2 Tbsp. of the oil in a large skillet over medium-high.
 Add tofu; cook for 7 to 8 minutes, turning to brown all sides, until golden-brown and crisp.
 Transfer tofu to a plate and reduce heat to medium.

 - Add remaining 2 Tbsp. oil.
 Once hot, add garlic, shallots, and chile; cook 2 to 3 minutes, stirring often, until softened.
-Add tofu, soy sauce mixture, and green onions to pan.
-Cook 2 to 3 minutes, tossing often to fully coat tofu.
-Serve over rice and garnish with fresh basil or cilantro.
+Add tofu, soy sauce mixture, and green onions; cook 2 to 3 minutes, tossing often to fully coat tofu.
+Serve over rice and garnish with fresh basil.